 Chances are you have seen a local adorned in yoga pants and a Patagonia jacket with a yoga mat strapped around their shoulder, with a Body Energy smoothie in their hands.
 I am so mad I didn’t think of opening a spot like this.
 Talk about a goldmine.

 Order the Breakfast Smoothie or Almond Monkey with vegan protein.
-This Gastown location is right next to Eastwood Cycle and One Yoga, so if you’re visiting and looking for a good sweat, check out either studio and grab a smoothie afterwards!
-Great way to start the day!
+This Gastown location is right next to Eastwood Cycle and One Yoga, so if you’re visiting and looking for a good sweat, check out these studios and grab a smoothie afterward!
+Great way to start the day.

 Brunch in Gastown